-Aristotle gave a cognitive anwer.
+Aristotle gave a cognitive answer.
 Somehow the cognitive payoff counterbalances the negative experience.
 I don't believe it.

 Evolution suggests a different answer.
 Driving past a particularly gruesome accident on the highway, we crane our necks around to see the blood and guts.
 Fear and disgust signal dangers, and we do well, evolutionarily, to pay attention to them in order to maximize our chances for survival and reproduction.
 But that's the real world.
 Evolution doesn't suggest why we seek out fear, disgust, or anger in works of art like Polanski's movie.

-It seems to me the crucial thing is that we had no need to act in response to what we were fearing in Repulsion.
-Had we been peeping through a window at the heroine's violently deteriorating into schizophrenia, we would hardly have enjoyed the experience.
-We would watch her "crack" in Polanski's visual metaphor.
+It seems to me like the crucial thing is that we had no need to act in response to what we were fearing in Repulsion.
+Had we been peeping through a window at the heroine violently deteriorating into schizophrenia, we would hardly have enjoyed the experience.
+We wouldn't watch her "crack" as we do in Polanski's visual metaphor.
 We would have felt we ought to do something.
 Ring the doorbell.
 Call 911.
 That's the difference between fictionality and actuality.

 I think that fictionality (= non-acting in response to an emotional stimulus) leads to pleasure.
-Actuality (= having to decide about acting in response to an emotional stimulus) leads, not to pleasure, but to planning motor activity.
-And that in turn requires brain activity.
-With Repulsion (and other instances of negative emotions in literature), I think that experiencing that relaxation, that knowing that we won't have to do anything about this poor girl's craziness, is in and of itself pleasurable.
+Actuality (= having to decide about acting in response to an emotional stimulus) leads not to pleasure, but to planning motor activity.
+And that, in turn, requires brain activity.
+With Repulsion (and other instances of negative emotions in literature), I think that experiencing that relaxation, that knowing we won't have to do anything about this poor girl's craziness, is in and of itself pleasurable.

 And why is that?
 I think a possible explanation is that we are economizing in psychic energy.
-Could it be that whenever we experience a saving in expenditure by the brain we experience pleasure?
+Could it be that whenever we experience a saving in the expenditure by the brain, we experience pleasure?

 Could Freud be on to something here?
 Could it be that, in general, if our brains sense a sudden de-mobilization of energy mobilized for some action in the outer world, when that energy is released, we feel pleasure?

 I think so.
-I think we turn to literature, to stories, poems, plays, or movies, in order to have our emotions stimulated, even in unpleasurable ways.
-We do so because we experience, even durng the literary work, a continuing release of psychic energy (brain effort) from knowing at a cortical, cognitive level that we do not have to act in response to those sub-cortical, emotional signals.
-We know before we enter the movie theater that we will feel unpleasurable fear during the movie or the story, but we also know that we will feel pleasure (even during that fear!) because we know we won't have to do anything about it.
+I think we turn to literature, stories, poems, plays, or movies, in order to have our emotions stimulated, even in unpleasurable ways.
+We do so because we experience, even during the literary work, a continuous release of psychic energy (brain effort) from knowing at a cortical, cognitive level that we do not have to act in response to those sub-cortical, emotional signals.
+We know before we enter the movie theater that we will feel unpleasurable fear during the movie or the story, but we also know that we will feel pleasure (even during that fear!), because we know we won't have to do anything about it.